Shelby219/Taskio_gamified_task_app/README.md

 Taskio is your task tracking friend with a kick of motivation of earning points!

 ### Current Features

-- User can Register and Login (and remember user)
+- User can Register and Login (and remember user).
-- User can add their name and avatar through edit user
+- User can add their name and avatar through edit user.
-- View User Dashboard (authenticated)
+- View User Dashboard (authenticated).
-- Add new tasks, edit and delete
+- Add new tasks, edit and delete.
 - Mark Tasks as Completed which accumulates points.
 - View Total Points on Dashboard.
 - View total and completed task tally on nav bar.

 ### Future Features

 - Health and Ability Earnings via the ChartJS.
-- Implement Reward Shopping (the pixel art)
+- Implement Reward Shopping (the pixel art).
-- Advance Task functions, future dating,repeating, category sorting.
+- Advance Task functions, future dating, repeating, category sorting.
 - Advanced User account details.
 - Profile image upload file.
-Oauth with account access.
+- Oauth with account access.
-- Show total tasks that are getting close to due date(the timer in the nav bar).
+- Show total tasks that are getting close to due date.
 - Search task function.

 ### Future Improvements

-- Improve Responsiveness
+- Improve Responsiveness(due to limited time this could not be fully suitable).
-- Improve/add better error handling
+- Improve/add clear and correct error handling.
-- Automated Tests
+- Automated Testing incorporated.
+A lot of manual testing was done due to time constraints.

 ### Tech Stack